scepter914/autoware-architecture-proposal/proposal_radar_sensing.md

 ## Summary

 I would like to initiate the discussion for sensing architecture with radars for Autoware.
-The target of this discussion is message definition and sensing pipeline for radars.
+The target of this discussion is the messaging systems used with radar sensors and sensing pipeline for radars.

 I would like to make a separate discussion for the perception architecture including radar.

 ### Messages